spring-epfl/lightnion/tools/.extra/oldread.md

 ### Why are you not using [stem](http://stem.torproject.org/) to do that?

-_Because lighttor started before stem gained more client capabilities._
+_Because lightnion started before stem gained more client capabilities._

 Closely related to:
 [Why not hacking the official Tor client?](#why-not-hacking-the-official-tor-client)